-Lately I have been loving smoothies for breakfast and my newest obsession is this Piña Colada Smoothie!
+Lately I have been loving smoothies for breakfast and my newest obsession is this Vegan Piña Colada Smoothie!
 This simple 7-ingredient smoothie has all the flavors of your favorite cocktail, but without alcohol or added sugar.
-It’s truly the best pineapple smoothie filled with healthy fats from coconut and also happens to be naturally vegan & gluten-free too!
+It's truly the best pineapple smoothie filled with healthy fats from coconut and also happens to be naturally sweetened & gluten-free too!

 Believe it or not, I actually have teenage Megan to thank for this recipe.
 Growing up, we spent a few vacations visiting family in Arizona and stayed at a hotel that delivered drinks and food poolside.
 As a teenager relishing my independence, I always felt SO cool when I could tan by the pool and sip my virgin Piña Colada (that I ordered myself!) poolside.
 Even though I now love the "real" rum-filled drink, hanging by the pool and sipping those mocktails remains one of my favorite childhood memories.

 These days, my body can't handle drinking those sugar-filled drinks back to back.
 That's why I knew I had to develop a healthier recipe for a Piña Colada smoothie that still had all the traditional flavors of this pineapple coconut drink, but without all the added sugar or alcohol.
 Plus, this healthy smoothie recipe is great as a quick breakfast and even works as a summertime dessert.

 Luckily, this pineapple coconut smoothie only contains 7 easy ingredients and is sweetened naturally with fruit!
 Here's a quick breakdown of the ingredients and some substitutions you can use just in case you don't have everything on hand.

 - Frozen Pineapple